LinaGarcia24/what-would-sappho-say-podcast/README.md

 </li>
 </ul>
 <h3>Unfixed Bugs</h3>
-<p>The mobile display on the iphone still allows for horizontal scroll and the alignment of the media is off</p>
+<p>The mobile display on the iPhone X and above still allows for horizontal scroll and the alignment of the media is off</p>

 <h2>Deployment</h2>
 <hr>